 Sports equipment: Resell or trade it at your local Play It Again Sports outlet, 800/476-9249, www.playitagainsports.com.

-"Technotrash" : Easily recycle all of your CDs, jewel cases, DVDs, audio and video tapes, cell phones, pagers, rechargeable and single-use batteries, PDAs, and ink/toner cartridges with GreenDisk'sTechnotrash program.
-For $30, GreenDisk will send you a cardboard box in which you can ship them up to 70 pounds of any of the above.
+"Technotrash" : Here is one place to recycle all of your technology related garbage.
+Here you can easily recycle all of your CDs (remember all of those AOL discs), plastic jewel cases, DVDs, audio and video tapes (VHS and cassette--remember those?), cell phones, pagers (really old), rechargeable and single-use batteries, PDAs, and ink/toner cartridges with GreenDisk'sTechnotrash program.
+For a small fee, GreenDisk will send you a cardboard box in which you can ship them up to 70 pounds of any of the above.
 Your fee covers the box as well as shipping and recycling fees.800/305-GREENDISK, www.greendisk.com.

 Tennis shoes: Nike's Reuse-a-Shoe program turns old shoes into playground and athletic flooring. www.nikereuseashoe.com.
 One World Running will send still-wearable shoes to athletes in need in Africa, Latin America, and Haiti. www.oneworldrunning.com.